ISmillex/SpeedMicroMouse/README.md

 ## Features

-- **Maze Solving**: SpeedMouse implements efficient maze-solving algorithms that aim to find the shortest path from the maze's starting point to its center.
+- **Maze Solving**: SpeedMicroMouse implements efficient maze-solving algorithms that aim to find the shortest path from the maze's starting point to its center.

 - **Real-time Mapping**: The robot uses its sensors to build a real-time map of the maze, enabling it to make informed decisions about its path.

-- **Speed Optimization**: SpeedMouse is designed to achieve maximum speed while maintaining precise control to navigate the maze swiftly.
+- **Speed Optimization**: SpeedMicroMouse is designed to achieve maximum speed while maintaining precise control to navigate the maze swiftly.

 - **Modularity**: The SpeedMouse architecture is modular, allowing users to experiment with different sensors, algorithms, and hardware configurations.